cs160-su22/cs160-su22.github.io/about.md

 Lectures will be recorded, and recordings will be made available on the [course syllabus page.](/calendar)

 If you miss a lecture, you can complete a make-up assignment by watching the recording and filling out [this form](https://forms.gle/KXFM4Jbh46ui8hGA6).
+Lecture slides can be found in the Lectures subfolder of the student-facing Drive [folder](https://drive.google.com/drive/folders/1LBlinE6L-9RjMbzpBmlqucQLgzWPj7qV?usp=sharing).

 #### Discussion Sections

 Each week, we will cover 2 topics.
 We will offer a total of 8 sections every week, allotting 4 sections per topic.
 Discussion section attendance is not counted towards your grade, however - students should try to attend **1 section for each topic** to get the most of the concepts taught in these offerings and be prepared for upcoming assignments.

+Section slide PDFs can be found in the Section subfolder of the student-facing Drive [folder](https://drive.google.com/drive/folders/1LBlinE6L-9RjMbzpBmlqucQLgzWPj7qV?usp=sharing).

 ## Office Hours